WORLD TOILET DAY.

-Have you ever wondered what world toilet day is all about?
-Most people in this part of the country do not even know that 19th November is a day set aside for world toilet day.
+Have you ever wondered what World Toilet Day is all about?
+Most people in our part of the world do not realise the 19th of November is a day set aside for World Toilet Day.
 As we celebrate World Toilet Day, the emphasis on the importance of dealing with human waste cannot be over emphasized, many people will become embarrassed or shocked, and some would rather avoid the subject altogether.

 However, the sanitation crisis that exists in many parts of the world, and the impact it has on nature, can also not be ignored.

 If you eat, then you must answer to ‘’nature’s call’’

 Observations from most public schools and other community spaces like health centres, motor parks, markets, religious and event centres in the suburbs of Nigeria revealed the decadence and stark reality of not having access to a toilet.
 52% of these schools lack basic toilet facilities that hygienically separate human excreta from human contact; the unsafe structure that served as the toilet is either under lock because there is no water to maintain it or abandoned due to its dilapidated state.
 As a result of this, students resort to using open fields, uncompleted buildings, farmlands or bush to relieve themselves not minding the dangers of open defecation because they are left with no choice.

 On World Food Day, people around the world promote awareness and take action for those who suffer from hunger and declare their commitment to eradicate global hunger.
 Food, like water, is invaluable and life-sustaining.
 But have we given a thought to what happens when we eat or feed people but there is no access to a convenience to answer nature’s call?
 What happens when our children use their playground as a toilet because there is no toilet at home?